Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Human-Level AI and Challenges/Perspectives

-\textit{Biological plausibility} in neural network design and training refers to how closely artificial neural networks (ANNs) mimic the structure and function of biological neural systems, like spiking neurons in the human brain \cite{taherkhani2020review}.
-This involves replicating neural architecture, using local learning rules akin to Hebbian learning \cite{gerstner2002mathematical} or even the advanced BCM theory \cite{bienenstock1982theory}, incorporating modification thresholds, learnable activation functions and dynamics, similar to biological neurons, achieving energy efficiency and provide plausible explanation for synaptic scaling \cite{turrigiano2004homeostatic}.
+Tools for few--shot generalization (without exponentially increasing the training data size) \cite{wang2020generalizing}, must be totally different than what {the} AI community is focusing on/and may require the next breakthrough in science and engineering.
+One approach to achieve such immediate generalization might be \textit{biological plausibility}, which is often exercised by the research community in diverse ways including the modifications of neural structure \cite{illing2019biologically}, inductive bias, training regimen \cite{marr2010vision} or activation patterns. {In our context,} biological plausibility refers to how closely ANNs mimic the structure and function of biological neural systems, like spiking neurons in the human brain \cite{taherkhani2020review}.
+This involves replicating neural architecture, using local learning rules akin to Hebbian learning \cite{gerstner2002mathematical}, incorporating modification thresholds, learnable activation functions and dynamics, similar to biological neurons, achieving energy efficiency and providing a plausible explanation for synaptic scaling \cite{turrigiano2004homeostatic}.
 However, biological plausibility must be understood in the context of the scale at which learning is considered.
 For instance, if a deep network is viewed as an unrolled recurrence in the brain, an argument can be made in favor of its biological plausibility \cite{liao2016bridging}.
-Conversely, when examining fundamental operations such as convolutions and back-propagation for parameter optimization, an argument can easily be made against its biological plausibility \cite{stork1989backpropagation,xiao2018biologically}.
+Conversely, when examining fundamental operations such as convolutions and BP for parameter optimization, an argument can easily be made against their biological plausibility \cite{stork1989backpropagation}.

-Networks that are biologically plausible can improve interpretability, robustness, adaptability, and energy efficiency, reflecting some of the advantageous properties of biological systems.
-However, biological plausibility does not necessarily ensure behavioral similarity, which is the resemblance in outputs and responses to those of biological systems.
-Achieving behavioral similarity requires addressing additional factors such as the complexity of tasks, generalization capabilities, and learning efficiency.
-While biologically plausible networks may show some behavioral similarities due to their design, achieving full behavioral mimicry involves broader considerations of intelligence, learning, and adaptability beyond just structural and functional resemblances.